khulnasoft/devkit/docs/rootless.md

 #### About `--oci-worker-no-process-sandbox`

-By adding `--oci-worker-no-process-sandbox` to the `devkitd` arguments, BuildKit can be executed in a container without adding `--privileged` to `docker run` arguments.
+By adding `--oci-worker-no-process-sandbox` to the `devkitd` arguments, DevKit can be executed in a container without adding `--privileged` to `docker run` arguments.
 However, you still need to pass `--security-opt seccomp=unconfined --security-opt apparmor=unconfined` to `docker run`.

-Note that `--oci-worker-no-process-sandbox` allows build executor containers to `kill` (and potentially `ptrace` depending on the seccomp configuration) an arbitrary process in the BuildKit daemon container.
+Note that `--oci-worker-no-process-sandbox` allows build executor containers to `kill` (and potentially `ptrace` depending on the seccomp configuration) an arbitrary process in the DevKit daemon container.

 To allow running rootless `devkitd` without `--oci-worker-no-process-sandbox`, run `docker run` with `--security-opt systempaths=unconfined`.
 (For Kubernetes, set `securityContext.procMount` to `Unmasked`.)